 A: It will vary.
 Texts will be sent out whenever an event is registered as a No Food Left Behind Event.

 A: You won’t need a CatCard to collect food, but certain events may require it.
 We advise bringing it.

 Q: Do I need to bring my own container?

 Q: Can I bring food containers to other events?

 A: Ask the event organizer.
-Currently, this program is limited to on campus, Lakeside Catered Events.
+Currently, this program is limited to Lakeside Catered Events.

 Q: Can I still get food even if I didn’t bring a container?

 A: Caterers likely will not have containers for you so it is advised to bring your own.
-Maybe keep it in your bag or bag back!
+Maybe keep it in your bag or backpack!